4 Helpful / 0 Not

 - The front 9 itself would be one of the best 9-holers I've ever played, if it was stand-alone.
 The addition of the next 9 was a good addition, but not a great one.
 The last 6 are a solid addition that really end the course on a high note, particularly from a visual/scenic perspective!
 Great job.

 - I'm very torn on rating this course.
 24 holes + some good visuals + signage + multiple pins...all fantastic stuff.
 But over half of the holes are very bland, and only a few holes that I found grand in their design.
 In general, avoiding mature trees is the name of the game, as it is in most community park courses.
 This is probably better than most 3.5 park courses, but it's unfortunately just not quite a 4.0 for me.

 Cons: In spite of everything good about it--and there is a lot-- this still feels like a city park course to me.
-There are a lot of unique, exciting holes, but they are mixed with an equal number of the flat, straight holes--where you throw around a tree or something-- that can be found anywhere.
-Probably the biggest knock for me is that I've played this course 3-4 times now, and there are quite a few holes that, looking back, I can't distinguish from one another.
+There are a lot of unique, exciting holes, but they are mixed with an equal number of the mundane flat, straight holes where you throw around a tree or something that are prevalent in city park courses.

 1 Helpful / 0 Not